mpenet/casyn/README.md

 Joda time support is available, you need to require/use `casyn.codecs.joda-time`, and use `:date-time` in your schemas.

-Clojure Strings are by default utf-8, ASCII strings must be passed as Bytes ex: `(.getBytes "meh" "US-ASCII")`, specifying `:ascii` on the schema allow their automatic decoding though.
+Clojure Strings are by default encoded as utf-8, ASCII strings must be passed as Bytes ex: `(.getBytes "meh" "US-ASCII")`, specifying `:ascii` on the schema allow their automatic decoding though.
 If you want the read/write behavior to be symetrical just use `:bytes` as schema type